 Dr. Karen Pape (Canada)

-Karen Pape, MD, FRCPC, is a dedicated pediatrician, neonatologist and medical innovator with one abiding passion – helping children reach their fullest potential.
+Karen Pape, MD, FRCPC, is a dedicated pediatrician, neonatologist and medical innovator with one abiding passion – helping children with early neurological injuries reach their fullest potential.

 Dr. Pape is a Fellow of the Royal College of Physicians and Surgeons of Canada – Pediatrics, Fellow of the American Academy of Pediatrics.
 A member of the American Academy for Cerebral Palsy and Developmental Medicine, International Society for Restorative Neurology, Canadian Pediatric Society, Canadian Medical Association, Ontario Medical Association.
 Dr. Pape is also on the Editorial Board – Journal of Brachial Plexus and Peripheral Nerve Injury.